LAshenhurst/SpringbootEuler/README.md

-# SpringbootEuler
+# Spring Boot Euler
-Project Euler solution in Java, wrapped in a Springboot API server
+Project Euler solution in Java, wrapped in a Spring boot API server

 ## TODOs

 1. Cache
-2. Custom Error Handler
-3. Resolve Problem 17 (answer is 130 away from correct)
+2. Resolve Problem 17 (answer is 130 away from correct)
-4. Add more solutions!
+3. Add more solutions!